 Amy Garza started dancing at the age of five in La Crosse, Wisconsin.
 Her love of ballet and jazz inspired her to continue her love of dance to teaching today.
 She studied at various studios including Marilyn's School of Dance, The Dance Studio and Dance Unlimited, all under the direction of Misty Averill in LaCrosse.
 Over the years, Amy has studied ballet, jazz, tap, pointe, hip-hop and dance team, studying in the studio setting, workshop setting, and at University of Wisconsin Madison Dance Program.
 Over the past eleven years, Amy has taught ballet, jazz, teen dance, and hip-hop at the YMCA, was a guest choreographer for Ultimate Leap Dance Center Performance Team, and has taught workshops and judged for the Trilogy Dance Competition.
-Amy has been part of Ultimately Leap Dance Studio for five years.
+Amy has been part of Ultimately Leap Dance Center for several years.
 Amy's love of hip-hop and teaching inspires her to expand her creativity and express herself through dance.
 She enjoys sharing her love of dance with her students.

 Christine began dancing at the age of twelve at Carousel School of Dance in Clinton, Iowa under the instruction of Linda Luckstead.
 While there, she began taking classes in ballet, tap, and jazz.
 She also joined Gateway Contemporary Ballet Company, a local ballet company in Clinton founded from the studio. her favorite roles included Snow Queen in the Nutcracker, Caiaphas in Jesus Christ Superstar, and multiple creative roles in dances created by Ms. Luckstead.
 Christine graduated from the University of Iowa in 2007 with a bachelor's degree in Psychology and a minor in Sociology.
 Discovering that her love of dance had been missing, she looked to find a studio that would bring the art back into her life.
 This brought her to Ultimate Leap Dance Center.
 After dancing at the studio for a few years as a student, she was asked to become a teacher.
 She is excited to continue to learn and grow at Ultimate Leap and is thrilled dance is back in her life!